On TOUR with PGA TOUR University

 By Staff , PGATOUR.COM

-- Trevor Werbylo finished T3 at the Chitimacha Louisiana Open.
+- Trevor Werbylo became the first PGA TOUR U alum to win on the Korn Ferry Tour.
 (Courtesy Getty Images)

-Trevor Werbylo posted the best finish of the season by a PGA TOUR University alumnus last week at the Chitimacha Louisiana Open presented by MISTRAS, as he finished T3 and just one stroke shy of a playoff.
-Werbylo birdied Nos.
-5-7 and No. 12 to take the lead with six holes to play, but a double bogey on No. 13 and a bogey on the closing hole kept him out of the winner’s circle.
-It was his second top-10 of the season and he improved 13 spots to No. 15 on the Korn Ferry Tour points list.
+With a birdie on the third playoff hole at the Lake Charles Championship, Trevor Werbylo became the first PGA TOUR University alum to win on the Korn Ferry Tour.
+He has two victories in 15 total professional starts since graduating from Arizona last year, and he is now No. 3 on the Korn Ferry Tour points list.

-Garett Reband and Michael Feagles also posted season-best finishes at Chitimacha, both tying for 21st, while Davis Thompson finished T15, his second top-15 of the year.
-John Pak (T57) was the fifth alumnus to make the cut last week.
+Werbylo finished No. 9 in the inaugural Velocity Global Ranking, which earned him fully exempt status on PGA TOUR Canada last summer.
+He parlayed that into fully exempt status on Korn Ferry Tour this season, posting one victory and winning the 2021 season points title, and he is now in a strong position to finish in The 25 and graduate to the PGA TOUR for the 2022-23 season.

 -